 Nail Surgery

-There are many causes of ingrown toenails and the majority of them do not require surgery.
-However, when conservative methods of treating the nail fail see ingrown toenails, then surgery may be required.
+There are many causes of ingrown toenails many of which can be treated gently without surgery via simple ingrown toe nail treatments.
+However, when conservative methods of treating the nail fail (see ingrown toenails), surgery may be required.
 When required, our Podiatrists can perform a simple and permanent procedure that removes a small wedge of the nail and prevents it from growing back.

-Most podiatrist's prefer to do a simple nail wedge resection and matrix sterylisation with phenol.
-This is an office procedure which is usually carried out in less than 30 minutes and is performed under a local anesthetic.
+Most podiatrist's prefer to do a simple nail edge avulsion and matrix sterylisation with phenol.
+This is an in office procedure which is usually carried out in less than 30 minutes and is performed under a local anesthetic.
 After the ingrown nail is removed, the growth plate (matrix) is destroyed using phenol, a chemical designed to stop the nail growing back.
 This procedure does not involve any cutting of skin or stitches, and recovery time is very short.
-In most cases it is a fairly pain free experience with people able to resume normal activity the next day.
+In most cases it is a fairly pain free experience with people able to resume normal activity within a few days.

 If you have any concerns about your ingrown toenails, please contact us at one of our practice locations on 8364 0112